-Last summer the Seminar offered more than a dozen courses in British literature, politics, law, and culture.
-This summer, we will be adding a course in Communication.
-Most major courses employ the Oxford tutorial system in which students meet regularly with their tutors in small groups.
+Most courses employ the Oxford tutorial system in which students meet regularly with their tutors in small groups.
 Seminar tutors are all experienced scholars either currently teaching at Oxford University or with experience teaching there in the past.
-During the summer 2015 Seminar, the average major course enrolled eight students.
+During the summer 2018 Seminar, the average course enrolled nine students.

-You can find course lists on The Oxford Summer Seminar website (Seminar classes might change based on enrollment, although this is highly unlikely.
+2019 courses will become available as they are arranged; check back for details.
+You can find the 2018 course list on The Oxford Summer Seminar website (Seminar classes might change based on enrollment, although this is highly unlikely.
 We will also do our best to find an appropriate substitute for any changed classes).
 Course offerings are subject to minimum enrollments and registration is on a first come, first served basis, thus students are encouraged to apply well in advance of the deadline.
 Course enrollment will be finalized in April.
-All Seminar students enroll in two four-credit course which run for the full six weeks of the Seminar.
+All Seminar students enroll in two four-credit courses which run for the full six weeks of the Seminar.
 All courses give Honors credit to students in Commonwealth College.
 (Students not in Commonwealth College just earn the extra credit.)

 All Seminar students reside at Trinity College, many of them living in a quadrangle designed by Sir Christopher Wren in the seventeenth century.
 The College's spacious gardens, among the finest in Oxford, provide a beautiful setting for conversation, reading or a casual stroll.
 Meals are served in the College Dining Hall, constructed in 1618.
 The meal plan includes five dinners--Sunday through Thursday nights--and breakfast seven days per week.
 Social and intellectual life extends beyond the College walls, and Oxford itself has all the cultural vibrancy expected of one of the world's great university towns.
-Streets rich in literary and historical significance meander among the University's thirty-nine colleges.
 During any summer week, one can find concerts in college chapels and plays produced in college gardens.
 Coffee shops, pubs, bookstores, churches, and gardens all lie just outside the College gates.
 Blocks away from Trinity College are the University Parks, with beautiful trails for running and jogging, fields for pick-up soccer, and other recreational opportunities.
 For those who need a harder work-out, Oxford has several gyms that offer short-term memberships.

 The Oxford Summer Seminar offers its students an opportunity not just to dwell among these academic treasures, but also to study and learn at a university that has been educating students since the Middle Ages.
 The Seminar invites its students to participate in a great academic tradition that has, for many former Seminar students, profoundly enriched their lives.